10 Essential Skills Every Investment Banker Should Master

 Investment banking is a demanding career that requires a blend of analytical prowess, interpersonal communication, and resilience.
 For those aspiring to thrive in this competitive field, mastering a specific set of skills is crucial.
 This article outlines the ten essential skills every investment banker should develop to excel and succeed in the industry.

 Investment bankers need to have their finger on the pulse of the market.
 This means staying informed about global economic trends, industry shifts, regulatory changes, and major transactions within relevant sectors.
-An acute sense of market awareness aids in advising clients appropriately and making strategic decisions.
+Reliable information sources such as the Wall Street Journal and the Bloomberg Terminal are essential for maintaining acute market awareness, which aids in advising clients appropriately and making strategic decisions.

 Reading more: